 Deferred outflows of resources represent a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense) until that time.
 Deferred outflows of resources consist of losses on refunding of debt, contributions to pension plans subsequent to the June 30 measurement date and the District's proportionate share of deferred outflows related to those plans.
 The deferred loss on refunding of debt results from a difference in the carrying value of refunded debt and its reacquisition price.
 Losses on refunding of debt are amortized by the interest method over the life of the refunded or refunding debt, whichever is shorter.
-Pension plan contributions subsequent to the measurement date are recognized as a reduction of the net pension liability in the following year.
+Pension plan contributions subsequent to the measurement date are recognized as a reduction of the net pension liability or as an addition to the net pension asset in the following year.